tauseefansari/WhatsChat/README.md

 > WhatsApp like chat system basic material UI design and basic chat functionality

 ## Introduction
-WhatsChat is a chat application developed for practice purpose with Firebase Realtime Database in backend User can do registration and login with Firebase Authentication and chat with their friends
+WhatsChat is a chat application developed for practice purpose with Firebase Realtime Database in backend.
+User can do registration and login with Firebase Authentication and chat with their friends

 ## Snapshot of the App